 First and foremost, there are laws that legitimate moving companies abide by.
 Licensed interstate movers are required by law to adhere to certain regulations and standards of practice that make them more reliable and accountable.
 The Federal Motor Carrier Safety Administration (FMSCA) keeps tabs on criminal movers who seek to take advantage of vulnerable consumers.

 If you have not scrutinized the moving contract (or signed one at all), you’ll likely have trouble getting your goods back from a rogue operation without an excessive ransom payment.
-Some will demand a full payment or large deposit before even pulling away from the curb.
+Some will demand a full payment or large deposit upfront.
 Others will wait to leverage your goods until they’ve arrived at your destination.
-Regardless of the tactic, one thing is certain; the price will change, and you are going to end up paying more than you expected to get your belongings back.
+Regardless of the tactic, you could end up paying more than you expected to get your belongings back.

 These fly-by-night operations and tricky bait and switch tactics scam consumers out of thousands of dollars every day and are an unfortunate part of the moving industry.
 To avoid moving companies that disregard these regulations, take the time to do some research and investigation.
 If you are critical of the details, you will spot a scan long before you fall victim to one.